 What do we want NLP to do?
+In the age of LLMs are these "solved problems"?

 - ...you tell me!

 - Chatbots

 - Customer service agents

 - Question Answering (search)

 - Translation

 - Grammar Correction

-- Summarization
+- Summarization/Analysis

-- Article/patent/report/fiction?
-Writing
+- Writing in general, with lots of subcategories

+- o article

+- patent

+- report

+- fiction

+- o (generally) information delivery

+- o (generally) emotional response evoking

+- Article/patent/report/fiction

 - Opinion/sentiment analysis

 - Essay evaluation/plagiarism detection

 - Knowledge base construction

 - Author identification

-What is the purpose for teaching computers to do these things that humans can do?
+What is the purpose of teaching computers to do things that humans can do?